About Us

 Middle School Assistant Director

-Ian L. Mitchell is in his twenty third year of teaching and his fourteenth year as Assistant Director at China Spring High School and Middle School.
+Ian L. Mitchell is in his twenty fifth year of teaching and his sixteenth year as Assistant Director at China Spring High School and Middle School.
 Prior to this position he served for a year as Band and Choral Director at Big Bear Middle School, in Big Bear Lake, California and eight years as Director of Bands at Crane Middle School and surrounding Elementary Schools, in Yuma, Arizona.
 Mr. Mitchell became an Associate Faculty Member of Arizona Western College in 2002, Yuma, Arizona, teaching Music Appreciation Classes there for six years prior to moving to China Spring in 2008.

 His current primary duties include assisting all concert bands, directing the Middle School Jazz Studies Program, teaching the beginning middle school band, and coaching all low brass classes.